 If you’re looking to save as much money as possible, a synthetic sleeping bag is your best choice.
 These bags also outperform down models in very wet conditions.

-If you’re looking for the ultimate outdoor comfort, however, go for a down model.
+However, if you’re looking for the ultimate outdoor comfort, go for a down model.
 Sleeping bags of this type are also the best choice for pilgrims who value light and compact loads.

 There is also a third option – down/synthetic blends.
 While these sleeping bags do bring the best of both worlds, keep in mind that they also feature the downsides of both materials.